marcluque/Hydra/README.md

 # License

-Licensed under the GNU General Public License, Version 3.0 - see the [LICENSE](LICENSE) file for details.
+Licensed under the BSD 2-Clause License - see the [LICENSE](LICENSE) file for details.

 ### Credits
 Special thanks go to [TheClashster](https://github.com/TheClashster) for creating the awesome banner and logo!